vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 a Siva-liṅga.
-The monument, still having a colossal ´ Siva-liṅga on its top, must ´ therefore be identified as an ed. ¯uka dedicated to Siva. ´ 64
+The monument, still having a colossal ´ Siva-liṅga on its top, must ´ therefore be identified as an ed. ūka dedicated to Siva. ´ 64